Combining Part Assemblies with Additive Manufacturing

 In a very general sense, material volume equals cost in additive manufacturing.
 Get rid of anything nonessential for functionality.
 But remember one of the most foundational rules of additive manufacturing: complexity is free.
 The key to a cost-effective part is often to add value by making your design as high performance as it can be without the constraints of traditional design.

 However, if you are designing for a technology such as SLS or MJF, which use the powder cake itself to support the part, no need to worry.
 In this case the only real concern is escape holes for powder removal (as applicable).
 Clips, latches, and snap fits are commonly made from durable materials within these technologies.
-Carbon materials also offer engineering-grade material solutions for these types of parts.
-Similar to DMLS, Carbon materials also require support materials to form.
+DMLS materials require support materials to form.
 Generally, clips, latches, and snap fits are designed with assembly of multiple traditionally manufactured components in mind.
-With SLS, MJF, and Carbon, engineering grade nylons (filled and unfilled), polypropylenes, elastomers, and polyurethanes can manufacture these types of parts in one assembly.
+With SLS and MJF, engineering grade nylons (filled and unfilled), and polyurethanes can manufacture these types of parts in one assembly.
 Stereolithograhy (SLA) materials are not as ideal for these types of parts due to their brittle nature.
 However, if you are after fit and form, and not as interested in long-term durability and function, SLA can still be an option for you.

 Resources are available to help guide you toward sound design principles for any additive technology you are thinking about, or get in touch with one of our applications engineers to discuss your design.